Resources

 Project submissions will be scored by the CalNEXT Team based on the following criteria:

 • Technology Priority – Project aligns with the priorities described in the CalNEXT Technology Priority Maps (TPMs).
+The project directly and effectively addresses one or more research initiative topics within a CalNEXT technology area, targeting one or more sub-areas of the topic(s).
 If a project does not align, the project must have clear reasoning as to why it should be approved.
-Research conducted through this project will address opportunities and/or barriers that are highlighted in the TPM Research Priorities or narrative sections.
-Note that a project may align with multiple TPMs.
+Research conducted through this project will address opportunities and/or barriers that are highlighted in the TPM Research Priorities, initiatives, or narrative sections.

 • Would there be any anticipated changes or updates to an existing eTRM deemed measure such as supporting an existing workpaper or measure package revision?